-Arqit's warrants are accounted for as liabilities and the changes in value of the warrants could have a material effect on its financial results.
+Arqit's Business Combination Warrants are accounted for as liabilities and the changes in value of the warrants could have a material effect on its financial results.

-In April 2021, the staff of the SEC issued a statement, wherein they expressed their view that certain terms and conditions common to warrants issued by special purpose acquisition companies ("SPACs") warrants may require the warrants to be classified as liabilities on the SPAC's balance sheet as opposed to being treated as equity.
-Specifically, the SEC 'S Statement focused on certain settlement terms and provisions related to certain tender offers following a business combination, which terms are similar to those contained in the warrant agreement governing Arqit's warrants.
-Considering the SEC statement and the application of IFRS 9 - Financial Instruments and IAS 32 - Financial Instruments: Presentation, Arqit has determined the warrants should be classified as derivative liabilities measured at fair value on its statement of financial position, with any changes in fair value to be reported each period in earnings on its statement of comprehensive income.
+In accordance with IFRS 9 - Financial Instruments and IAS 32 - Financial Instruments: Presentation, Arqit has determined that its Business Combination Warrants should be measured at fair value on its statement of financial position, with any changes in fair value to be reported each period in earnings on its statement of comprehensive income.
 As a result of the recurring fair value measurement, Arqit's financial statements may fluctuate on an interim basis, based on factors which are outside of its control.
-Due to the recurring fair value measurement, Arqit expects that it will recognize non-cash gains or losses on its warrants each reporting period and that the amount of such gains or losses could be material.
+Due to the recurring fair value measurement, Arqit expects that it will recognize non-cash gains or losses on its Business Combination Warrants each reporting period and that the amount of such gains or losses could be material.

-Interruption or failure of Arqit's information technology and communications systems could impact its ability to effectively provide its products and services.

-The availability and effectiveness of Arqit's services depend on the continued operation of information technology and communications systems.
-Its systems will be vulnerable to damage or interruption from, among others, physical theft, fire, terrorist attacks, natural disasters, power loss, war, telecommunications failures, viruses, denial or degradation of service attacks, ransomware, social engineering schemes, insider theft or misuse or other attempts to harm its systems.
-Arqit utilizes reputable third-party service providers or vendors for all of its IT and communications sytems, and these providers could also be vulnerable to harms similar to those that could damage its systems, including sabotage and intentional acts of vandalism causing potential disruptions.
+Interruption or failure of Arqit's information technology and communications systems could impact its ability to effectively provide its products and services disasters, power loss, war, telecommunications failures, viruses, denial or degradation of service attacks, ransomware, social engineering schemes, insider theft or misuse or other attempts to harm its systems.
+Arqit utilizes reputable third-party service providers or vendors for all of its IT and communications systems, and these providers could also be vulnerable to harms similar to those that could damage its systems, including sabotage and intentional acts of vandalism causing potential disruptions.
 Some of its systems will not be fully redundant, and its disaster recovery planning cannot account for all eventualities.
 Any problems with its third-party cloud hosting providers could result in lengthy interruptions in its business.
 In addition, Arqit's services and functionality are highly technical and complex technology which may contain errors or vulnerabilities that could result in interruptions in its business or the failure of its systems.